tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/控制台指南/媒资管理/视频管理/上传视频_intl_en.md

 ## Local Upload

-1. Log in to the VOD Console and select **Media Assets** > **[Video Management](https://console.cloud.tencent.com/vod/media)** to enter the "Uploaded" page by default.
+1. Log in to the VOD console and select **Media Assets** > **[Video Management](https://console.cloud.tencent.com/vod/media)**.
+The "Uploaded" page is displayed.
-2. Click **Upload Video** to enter the "Upload Video" page.
+2. Click **Upload Video**.
 ![](https://qcloudimg.tencent-cloud.cn/raw/50c01e2bc231a24b497310b876dc0d3f.png)
 3. Select **Local Upload** to upload a local file to the console.
-Click **Select Video** to select a local video file or drag and drop the file into the upload list zone.
+Click **Select Video** to select a local video file or drag and drop the file into the upload area.

 4. In the upload list, you can check the filename and size of a selected video, modify its name and category, or delete it.
 ![](https://qcloudimg.tencent-cloud.cn/raw/2b5afcb82c221fffcffeaf5f2b1565b3.png)
 5. You can choose whether to process the uploaded video.
-   - If no processing is needed, select **No Processing After Upload**.
+   - If no processing is needed, select **No processing after upload**.
-   - If processing is needed, select **Automatic Processing After Upload** and configure video processing parameters according to the table below.
+   - If processing is needed, select **Auto-processing after upload** and configure video processing parameters according to the table below.

    <table>
      <tr>